Kingxukai/linux/Documentation/fb/fbcon.rst

 1. fbcon=font:<name>

-	Select the initial font to use.
+	Select the woke initial font to use.
 The value 'name' can be any of the compiled-in fonts: 10x18, 6x10, 6x8, 7x14, Acorn8x8, MINI4x6, PEARL8x8, ProFont6x11, SUN12x22, SUN8x16, TER16x32, VGA8x16, VGA8x8.